The following policies apply to all undergraduate students in the Electrical & Computer Engineering majors.

 This contains information for graduating seniors in the ECE Department.
 Please be sure to review the entire content for senior audit request and other important graduation information.

-All graduating seniors must have a senior audit completed, apply for graduation on Testudo by the end of the drop/add period on September 9, 2019.
+All graduating seniors must have a senior audit completed and apply for graduation on Testudo by the end of the drop/add period.
 Please be sure to follow these steps:

 Senior Audit Request